Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/apothecary.md

 # Alchemical Mastery
 Starting at 18th level, you gain the following Alchemical Concoctions option.

 **Regenerative Serum.** For 1 minute, the creature regains 1d6 hit points at the end of each of its turns.
+This effect ends early if the creature is unconscious.